PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 come from an exclusive rank-four NHWC→NCHW adapter.
 Both Add inputs are rewired together, all operand adapters are removed, and Add output shape and per-axis quantization move into NHWC.
-Adapter-sharing, output-post-adapter, unary/Swish/Split operand, recursive Add, pseudo-LeakyRelu, and quantized-post families remain in legacy until independently characterized.
+Adapter-sharing, output-post-adapter, unary/Swish/Split operand, recursive Add, and quantized-post families remain in legacy until independently characterized.
+The indexed pseudo-LeakyRelu family recognizes the complete `ReLU(x) - alpha * ReLU(-x)` diamond with either Mul operand order and direct or supported unary Concat companions.
+It preserves the non-commutative Sub order, rewires Neg and positive Relu to the NHWC source, and remaps all five internal/output tensor shapes and per-axis quantization metadata.
+Public or fan-out internal edges, invalid ranks, non-singleton alpha, and incomplete diamonds reject before mutation under stable ID `layout.nhwc_pre_concat_leaky`.
+Pad/Add/Split mixed companions and the quantized-post family remain in legacy.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and